KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 ### 1. Lucifer / The Fall of Satan (Christian)

 * **Focus:** The Corruption of Light.
-    Lucifer ("Light-Bearer"), a being of Deep Psyche / Logos radiance, seeks to "move acclivously above the stars of God" (Isaiah 14).
+    Lucifer ("Light-Bearer"), a being of L₄ (DP / DL: Morgis / Sophis) radiance, seeks to "move acclivously above the stars of God" (Isaiah 14).
-    This reflects the Inverse Logos attempting to replicate Theonic (Essence of Being) sovereignty.
+    This reflects IL₄ (IDL: Nyxea) attempting to replicate L₅ (EOB: Theon) sovereignty.

-* **Michael (Deep Self / Mind):** The Oversoul / Deep Mind principle acting as the Resonant Blade of centropic integrity, enforcing the seal of lawful order.
+* **Michael (L₃ (DS / DM: Archeus / Noeüs)):** The Deep Soul / Deep Mind principle acting as the Resonant Blade of centropic integrity, enforcing the seal of lawful order.

 * **The Fall:** The instantiation of the entropic trajectory.
-    Lucifer does not become "evil" in essence, but rather the architect of inverse coherence, the progenitor of Fragmentation and Mimicry.
+    Lucifer does not become entropic in essence, but rather the architect of inverse coherence, the progenitor of Fragmentation and Mimicry.
-    He becomes the Corruptor of Pattern (Nyxea).
+    He becomes the Corruptor of Pattern (IL₄ (IDL: Nyxea)).

+* **Structural Note:** This IL₄ inversion (Lucifer) must be distinguished from Satan (IL₅ (VOS: Nekron)).
+Lucifer is the initiator of the inverse archetypal realm; Satan (Nekron) is the terminal state of absolute collapse, which is the final declivous destination of the Luciferian arc, but not the same principle.

 ### 2. The Titanomachy (Greek)

 * **Focus:** The Overthrow of Primordial Chaos by Order.
-    * **The Titans (Khaon / Absolute Dispersion):** Embody the raw, unstructured, and often violent energies of Absolute Dispersion.
+    * **The Titans (IL₄ / IDP / IDL: Psychea / Nyxea):** Embody the raw, unstructured, and often violent energies of inverted archetypal force.
-      They are not "evil," but pre-structural—unfitted to the centropic order Zeus seeks to install.
+      They represent the earliest differentiated expressions of archetypal inversion—form without lawful coherence.
-    * **The Olympians (Deep Psyche / Logos):** The new, Sophis-aligned gods of order, law, and intelligibility.
+    * **The Olympians (L₄ (DP / DL: Morgis / Sophis)):** The new, Sophis-aligned gods of order, law, and intelligibility.
       Their triumph signifies Centropic structuring over Khaonic indeterminacy, birthing the Cosmos from the Apeiron.

 ### 3. The Aesir–Vanir War (Norse)

 * **Focus:** The Synthesis of Structuring and Vital Principles.
     This unique refraction concludes not in destruction but in Nexus Formation.
-    * **The Aesir (Deep Logos – Sophis):** Gods of structure, sovereignty, and consciousness (Odin, Tyr).
+    * **The Aesir (L₄ (DL: Sophis)):** Gods of structure, sovereignty, and consciousness (Odin, Tyr).
-    * **The Vanir (Deep Psyche – Morgis):** Gods of vitality, fertility, and wealth (Njord, Freyr, Freyja).
+    * **The Vanir (L₄ (DP: Morgis)):** Gods of vitality, fertility, and wealth (Njord, Freyr, Freyja).
     * **The War:** A tension between the Structuring and Animating principles at the archetypal level.
     * **The Truce & Hostage Exchange:** A symbol of Synthesis—the two currents merging to form a complete pantheon.
       This illustrates that Centropy may emerge not by annihilation, but through harmonic integration of complementary poles.